ajbouh/substrate/README.md

     </details>

-10. On your laptop, visit https://substrate.home.arpa/gw/bridge/.
+9. On your laptop, visit https://substrate.home.arpa/gw/bridge/.
 Select your microphone, click "Unmute", and try speaking.

-11. After the initial reload, you can limit your build to a specific image.
+10. After the initial reload, you can limit your build to a specific image.
 For example:

     ```
-    ./remote ./dev.sh reload bridge
+    ./remote ./dev.sh systemd-reload bridge
     ```